Monday, 20 March 2023

 Some of the salient features of this temple are….

-The temple is facing east with a mandapam in front.
-A balipeedam is in-front of the temple.
+The temple faces east with a mandapam in front.
+A balipeedam is in front of the temple.
 A damaged in two parts Vishnu sculpture made of green stone is lying on the back side of Balipeedam.
 In sanctum sanctorum moolavar is with Sridevi and Bhudevi.
 Alwars are in the ardha mandapam.

 ARCHITECTURE